Core Curriculum

 The Board of Trustees of the Colorado School of Mines reserves the right to change any course of study or any part of the curriculum in keeping with educational and scientific developments; nothing in this catalog or the registration of any student shall be considered as a contract between Colorado School of Mines and the student.

-In accordance with the statement on Curriculum Change (above), the Colorado School of Mines is entering aprocess of core curriculum revision.
-The table below shows the effects of the revision for the 23 – 24 catalog.
+In accordance with the statement on Curriculum Change (above), the Colorado School of Mines is entering a process of core curriculum revision.
+The table below shows the effects of the revision to the core launched in 23 – 24.
 The core curriculum may see further revisions in future catalog years after the new core goes through an assessment cycle of measuring how well the competencies are being met, and to meet any future needs to keep the curriculum relevant.
 To confirm that they are progressing according to the requirements of the revised curriculum, students should consult their CASA academic advisor and/or departmental faculty mentor on a regular basis and should carefully consult any Catalog Addendathat may be published during this period.

 Old Core and Credit Hour (CH) Changes